joeymalvinni/ictf2024writeups/web/Boing/README.md

-This challenge gave us a flask server which allows you to create an account, upload images, and receive a metadata file with attributes of the image.
+This challenge gave us a Flask server which allows you to create an account, upload images, and receive a metadata file with attributes of the image.
 The file `app.py` contains all of the server logic, while `compute.py` generates a metadata file (`*.meta`) which is generated from whatever image you upload.

 ## The Attack Vector